 First Class Lever

-These are the lever which has the fulcrum in between the weight and the force applied.
+This is a type of lever which has the fulcrum in between the weight and the force applied.
 Its order is represented as force-fulcrum-weight.
-This is the most basic type of lever and has examples such has our hand pushing an object or see saws, crowbars.
-Using a scissor represents the use of two first class levers.
-A wheel and axle is also an example.
-Pulling a nail out of a wooden plank also represents first class lever.
+This is the most basic type of lever.

 Second Class Lever